Loading...

 Common measurement equivalents in grams

-Mexican chorizo is fresh, raw pork seasoned with vinegar and chili peppers that must be cooked.
-Spanish chorizo is typically cured or smoked, seasoned with paprika, and has a firm texture that can often be eaten without cooking.
+Mexican chorizo is fresh, raw pork seasoned with chilies and vinegar that must be cooked.
+Spanish chorizo is usually cured, smoked, and ready to eat.

 Explore more ingredients in the meat product category with complete nutrition information.